 This cruise also supported what we enjoy most about sailing with Carnival - that they are laser focused on maximizing the fun of cruising and investing in their entire line - even older, smaller ships.
 Unlike other ships, the Sushi Bar is free, Ice Cream machines are always working 24-hours, Pizza and Sandwiches are free, premium deserts are priced very inexpensively, and rooms are larger than average (Norwegian newest ship the Norwegian Epic's features inside cabins that average 128 sq ft vs Ecstasy's 186 sq ft).
 Additionally - and this is fairly important for a romantic weekend - the beds combine to create a King vs other lines that have only a Queen!

-That isn't to say that Carnival doesn't have big ships too and that they might be even better, or that the Ecstasy wasn't perfect. (you won't find premium restaurants, wave machines, ice skating, or climbing walls) However, for what we we were looking for - a quick inexepensive romantic getaway with maximum relaxation and fun, without worrying about money, noisy kids, or "what to do", this was a near perfect cruise.
+That isn't to say that Carnival doesn't have big ships too and that they might be even better, or that the Ecstasy wasn't perfect. (you won't find premium restaurants, wave machines, ice skating, or climbing walls) However, for what we were looking for - a quick inexpensive romantic getaway with maximum relaxation and fun, without worrying about money, noisy kids, or "what to do," this was a near-perfect cruise.

 Carnival Ecstasy currently sails out of Port Canaveral, which is located conveniently to both of Orlando's airports, so it is also very easy to get to.
 Our cruise was for 5 Days and priced at $289 pp for an inside cabin, making our romantic escape comparable in cost to two nights in a Chicago or New York hotel - not counting food and entertainment!